Table of Contents

 Physical Factors That Shape Economic Hardship

 The natural environment sets the stage for economic possibilities.
 While human ingenuity can overcome many physical limitations, the cost of doing so is high, and the poorest communities are least able to pay it.
-Geography influences everything from agricultural productivity to transportation costs to exposure to environmental hazards.
+Geography influences everything from agricultural productivity to transportation costs to exposure to environmental hazards, shaping the opportunities and challenges that populations face in building sustainable livelihoods.

 Climate and Agricultural Potential

 Regions with stable climates, reliable rainfall, and fertile soils have historically supported surplus agriculture, trade, and the accumulation of wealth.
-In contrast, areas prone to drought, extreme heat, or erratic weather face chronic food insecurity and low agricultural yields.
-Sub-Saharan Africa, for example, contains vast tracts of drylands where subsistence farming is the only livelihood, yet yields are a fraction of those in temperate zones.
-The World Bank’s Climate-Smart Agriculture program highlights how climate variability directly undermines rural incomes, with smallholder farmers losing up to 40% of potential harvests in bad years.
-This volatility makes saving impossible and perpetuates poverty from one generation to the next.
+This agricultural surplus enabled the rise of complex societies and the development of markets and infrastructure.
+Conversely, areas prone to drought, extreme heat, or erratic weather patterns face chronic food insecurity and low agricultural yields.
+For example, vast swaths of sub-Saharan Africa consist of drylands where subsistence farming is the predominant livelihood, yet yields are often a fraction of those in temperate zones due to poor soil quality and unreliable rainfall.

 Topography and Physical Isolation